 Responsible for development, implementation, presentation, promotion and evaluation of programs and activities the zoo’s business and mission.
 Typically, 80 percent of a Learning Facilitators’ time will be spent engaging with audiences and 20 percent of their time will be spent on development and other office tasks.

-Woodland Park Zoo has three (3) Learning Facilitator openings.
+Woodland Park Zoo has two (2) Learning Facilitator openings.
 These positions have two different areas of primary focus.

 - Volunteers (1): Engage and communicate with a large-scale volunteer program (600+ volunteers)